 - The black emblem within the disc is a flèche faîtière, a traditional Kanak symbol found on the rooftops of their houses.
 It represents the sprites of ancestors watching over the people and the connection between the living and the dead.

-Usage and Significance of the New Caledonian Flag
+Usage and significance of the New Caledonian flag

 The New Caledonian flag holds a unique position as it is flown alongside the French tricolor, reflecting the territory's status as a special collectivity of France.
 It is displayed at official events, government buildings, and during cultural celebrations, symbolizing the distinct identity of New Caledonia within the French Republic.
 The flag plays a crucial role in fostering a sense of unity among the diverse population, including indigenous Kanaks, European settlers, and other Pacific islanders.
 It is also used to represent New Caledonia in regional Pacific forums and international sporting events.

-Interesting Facts About the New Caledonian Flag
+Interesting facts about the New Caledonian flag

 - The adoption of the flag in 2010 was a significant step in the ongoing process of reconciliation and recognition of Kanak identity within New Caledonia.